 2. Teenagers are notorious for thinking their parents are outdated and out of touch.

 3. But pride keeps you from seeing dangers - Proverbs 11:2

 1. It sounds morbid, but it is true.
 Life is not guaranteed to continue to old age - Hebrews 9:27

-2. But a discussion of being prepared to face God at any time needs to be discussed.
+2. But being prepared to face God at any time needs to be discussed.
 Their questions about the seriousness of the hereafter needs to be addressed.

 III.
 But teaching is only good enough if it is applied

-A. Many times when I’ve taught a class at the college, some student will claim, but my teacher never discussed that in the previous course.
+A. Many times when I’ve taught a class at the college, some student will claim, “My teacher never discussed that in the previous course.”